jk-fisher/the_viney_agency/_authors/lyman_monty.md

 instagram: null
 image: /images/author_images/lyman_monty.jpg
 book_releases:
-  - book_title: We Need Snowflakes
-  - book_title: The Long War
+  - book_title: The Remarkable Life Of The Skin
-  - book_title: Fake
+  - book_title: The Painful Truth
 ---
 Monty Lyman is a medical doctor, author and research fellow at the University of Oxford.
 His clinical, research and writing interests focus on the relationship between mind and body.